dotnet-state-machine/stateless/README.md

 In this example the state machine will use the `myState` object for state storage.

+Another example can be found in the JsonExample solutioni, located in the example folder.

 ### Introspection

 The state machine can provide a list of the triggers than can be successfully fired within the current state via the `StateMachine.PermittedTriggers` property.